fusionpbx/fusionpbx-docs/source/firewall/firewall_devices/edgerouterx.rst

 Access from another LAN Subnet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are behind NAT and are going to use the EdgerouterX subnet in addition to an existing subnet (behind another router) also some setting changes are required.
+If you are behind NAT and are going to use the Edgerouter subnet in addition to an existing subnet (behind another router) also some setting changes are required.
 These settings are only recommended in this scenerio.

 * Go to First top menu Firewall/NAT tab.
 * Go to Second top menu Firewall Policies.